ansible-community/antsibull-docs/docs/ansible-output.md

       - hosts: @{{ hosts }}@
         gather_facts: false
         tasks:
+          - name: Set some value.
+            ansible.builtin.set_fact:
+              some_variable: some_value
       @{# Insert tasks from the previous code block #}@
       @{# (We need to indent all other lines by 4 spaces) #}@
           @{{ tasks | indent(4) }}@